mahlahj/Blog9000/GnuCOBOL/SCREEN/README.md

 ## zFolder
-GbuCOBOL adds some interesting colorization opportunities!
+GnuCOBOL adds some interesting colorization opportunities!

 The paradigm for COBOL, however, remains buffered.
 From IBM's LU2.s, to GNU, we need to treat the screen as a ”send it and share it” set-of display strings.